-In the 1920s Joseph Pilates designed the designed an exercise method to strengthen the mind and body.
+In the 1920s Joseph Pilates designed an exercise method to strengthen the mind and body.
 He discovered that by using springs for resistance, and/or assistance, he can rehabilitate injured bedridden much quicker by doing exercises while in bed much quicker.
 This later became known as the modern-day Pilates method.

 Pilates exercises involve mental focus to improve movement efficiency and muscle control, awareness of neutral spine alignment and proper posture, development of deep muscles of the back and abdomen to support the spine, and relaxation by using breathing to promote mental focus and centering.